hci-a-if-its-2019/assignment-3-mfauzan10/README.md

 Prototype Link Video : https://www.youtube.com/watch?v=lBVd1u6frFQ&feature=youtu.be

 ## Part A: Usability Evaluation
-> In this part, you should prepare your high-fidelity interactive-prototype from the assignment 2.
-> Invite the participant from your previous CI to test the prototype.
-> You also need to invite one more novice participant.
-> As with the CI, you might need to videotape your sessions.
-> You can benefit from the videotape while writing your `Recording Transcript` later.

 ### 1. Brief Description of Participants
 > Describe your participants in bullets or sentences.